Oulshtock/milestone-project/README.md

 This page was deployed by following the steps below:

 - Log into GitHub.
-- Select the repository Oulshtock/milestone-project.
+- Select the repository of your project Yourname/project.
 - At the top of the page, select the Settings Tab.
 - Scroll down to the GitHub Pages section.
 - Under Source, select Master Branch.
-- The live link for the website will appear beneath the GitHub Pages header with "Your site is published at https://oulshtock.github.io/milestone-project/."
+- The live link for the website will appear beneath the GitHub Pages header with "Your site is published at https://yourusername.github.io/your-repo."
 - Click the link to see the website open in a new tab.